yiyansun/GeoAI/labs/lab04/readme.md

 Please export both parts into a **PDF** or **Word document** and upload to **Canvas**.

-> **Note:** Late submissions will lose 10% per day unless prior arrangements are made for documented reasons (e.g., medical, religious, academic).
-Please contact the instructor if accommodations are needed.
+> **Note:** Lab assignments must be submitted electronically to Canvas by the due date.
+Late submissions will incur a 10% penalty per day unless prior notice is given for valid reasons such as illness, academic conflicts, or personal emergencies.
+Flexibility is possible with timely communication, but make-up exams or extensions will only be granted in documented, exceptional cases.